UK Energy Support is operated by UK Energy Management (NE), registered at 6 Crown Road Quay West, Business Village, Sunderland, SR5 2AL

 7. Our Third Party Data Controllers and Data Processors

-We use a number of third parties to process personal data on our behalf.
+We use a number of third parties to process personal data on our behalf for the purposes of Energy Company Obligation (ECO) and/or the Great British Insulation Scheme (GBIS) grants.
 These third parties have been carefully selected and all of them comply with the legislation set out in section 2.